Greenwashing: how to avoid misleading your customers

 If you sell products you claim to be ‘green’ or ‘sustainable’, you must follow the rules of thumb set by ACM (in Dutch), as outlined below:

-Prove that your promise of sustainability is true and not outdated.
+Make sure you can prove that your promise of sustainability is true.
+Also explain how you will continue to deliver on this promise, now and in the future.
 Suppose you have a courier company and you promise to drive greener than your biggest competitor.
-To prove that, you use a survey from five years ago.
-Then your promise may not be true today.
+If you use a survey from 5 years ago, your promise may not be true today.
 So, check your products and production process regularly.
 Renew or improve your sustainability promises if necessary.

-3. Comparisons with other products, services, or businesses must be honest
+3. Comparisons with other products or businesses must be honest

 “This pair of jeans is 50% more sustainable than brand X jeans.”
 You are allowed to make comparisons when promoting your products, but your claims must be accurate.
-You must specify what you are comparing your product or business with, and you should not cause confusion among your customers.
-Only compare the same types of products.
+You must specify what you are comparing your product or business with.
+There should be no confusion for your customers.
+Compare only the same type of products and use the same way to calculate percentages, for example.
+Also make sure the comparison is about the feature that makes your product sustainable.

 You will also create confusion by leaving out information.
 Example: ACM noticed a milk carton containing the claim “30% lower carbon emissions.”
 It will not be clear to consumers what the comparison relates to and what ‘less’ refers to.
 An investigation conducted by ACM revealed that this referred to 30% lower carbon emissions in manufacturing milk cartons compared to the old packaging.

-4. Be honest and clear about your sustainability initiatives
+4. Be precise about your sustainability plans and make them measurable

 5. Make sure logos and quality marks are helpful to customers, rather than confusing

 You are only permitted to use symbols, quality marks, and logos if their publisher has given you official permission to do so.
 Make sure the quality mark aligns as much as possible with the claims you make about your product, service, or business.
-If you, as a business owner, want to show your customers that you are working on reducing your carbon emissions, you can choose, for example, the Climate Neutral Certified quality mark.
-The EKO quality mark may be right for your business if you produce organic food.
-Restaurants and other businesses can use this quality mark to demonstrate that they use only pure, organic products and do not offer any endangered fish species on the menu.
+If you, as a business owner, want to show your customers that you are working on reducing your carbon emissions, you can choose, for example, the Gold Standard quality mark.
+Is your business working with organic food?
+Then the EKO quality mark (in Dutch) may be right for your business.
+This quality mark shows you only use fair, organice products.